-This faux marble DIY plant holder couldn’t be any easier to make and it’s darn cute too.
-It takes minutes to assemble, it’s inexpensive, it doesn’t require tons of material, and best of all, it doesn’t involve paint, glue or anything else that could make a mess in your home.
-Make a bunch and keep them on hand as hostess gifts, or presents for teachers, neighbors, friends, co-workers or anyone else who would appreciate a tiny plant this holiday season.
+Want to give a gift that says you care?
+Try DIYing this faux marble planter!
+It couldn’t be any easier to make and it’s darn cute too.
+It takes minutes to assemble, is inexpensive, and best of all, it doesn’t involve paint, glue or anything else that could make a mess in your home.
+Make a bunch and keep them on hand as gifts for dinner parties, for teachers, neighbors, friends, co-workers or anyone else who would appreciate a tiny plant this holiday season.

-- Use enough marble paper to wrap around the whole can, leave a slight overlap.
+- Use enough marble paper to wrap around the whole can, leaving a slight overlap.

-- Note: Make sure that the adhesive paper goes all the way to the top and bottom of the can if you want it to be entirely covered entirely in “marble.”
+Note: Make sure that the adhesive paper goes all the way to the top and bottom of the can if you want it to be entirely covered in marble.

 - Use the lines on the back of the wrap as a guideline when trimming the paper.